goenning/goenning/about.md

 This blog is where I share some tips and articles regarding software development that I've learned through my professional life.

-I'm currently working at SoftwareONE, in Dublin, Ireland.
-I'm studying the Go and TypeScript language, Docker and Artificial Intelligence.
+I currently work at SoftwareONE as a Software Developer.
+My current study list includes Go, TypeScript, Docker and Artificial Intelligence.

 I also maintain an open source feedback platform called Fider.
 Learn more about it at [http://getfider.com](http://getfider.com)